superlinked/VectorHub/docs/articles/semantic_search_news.md

 - **Response optimization**: you need to figure out how to weight data attributes in your semantic search algorithms
 - **Scalability and performance**: you need efficient indexing and retrieval mechanisms to handle the vast volume of news articles

-Superlinked is designed to handle these challenges, empowering you to **scale efficiently** and - using Superlinked Spaces - **prioritize text similarity and/or recency so you can recommend highly relevant news articles to your users *without having to re-embed your dataset*.**
+Superlinked is designed to handle these challenges, empowering you to **scale efficiently** and - using Superlinked Spaces - **prioritize semantic relevance and/or recency so you can recommend highly relevant news articles to your users *without having to re-embed your dataset*.**

 To illustrate, we'll take you step by step through building a **semantic-search-powered business news recommendation app**, using the following parts of Superlinked's library:

-- **Recency space** - to encode the recency of a data point
+- **[Recency space](https://github.com/superlinked/superlinked/blob/main/notebook/feature/recency_embedding.ipynb)** - to encode the recency of a data point
-- **TextSimilarity space** - to encode the semantic meaning of text data
+- **[TextSimilarity space](https://github.com/superlinked/superlinked/blob/main/notebook/feature/text_embedding.ipynb)** - to encode the semantic meaning of text data
-- **Query time weights** - to prioritize different attributes in your queries, without having to re-embed the whole dataset
+- **[Query time weights](https://github.com/superlinked/superlinked/blob/main/notebook/feature/query_time_weights.ipynb)** - to prioritize different attributes in your queries, without having to re-embed the whole dataset

 Using these spaces to embed our articles' headlines, text, and publication dates, we'll be able to skew our results towards older or more recent news as desired, and also search using specific search terms or a specific news article.